 Time from Byron: 45 min

-With water plunging around 100 metres to splash into the freshwater pool below, Minyon Falls is one of the most impressive waterfalls in the Byron area.
+With water plunging around 100 metres to splash into the freshwater pool below, Minyon Falls is one of the most spectacular waterfalls in the Byron area.
 The water gushes over ancient solidified lava flows that used to make up part of the Tweed Volcano, and tumbles down to the palm-shrouded gorge and swimming hole below.

 The view from Minyon Falls lookout at the top of the falls extends for miles, reaching the coastline on a clear day.